mb2372/ece3400-team1/docs/labs/lab2.md

 ![](images/labs/acoustic/waveform_660hz.jpg){:height="400px" width="700px"}

-Below is a video of the arduino LED turning on in response to a 660Hz:
+Below is a video of the Arduino LED turning on in response to a 660Hz:

 [Insert video]